 The wine being made today is a major step up in quality from what the Chateau released in the early 90’s, 80’s and 70’s etc. However, this is perhaps the most modern styled wine of Margaux being produced by any chateau today.
 It’s rich, fleshy, ripe, occasionally jammy and with too much much oak, when tasted young.
 With time, all those elements should come together and turn this into an outstanding Bordeaux wine.
 But some vintages have maintained an overly, oaky personality.
 The wine is considered controversial because while it has garnered high, scores from Robert Parker, many tasters and consumers have not agreed, due to the oaky character, calling the wine quite modern in style.

-Serving and Decanting Chateau Lascombes, with Wine, Food, Pairing Tips
+Serving Chateau Lascombes, with Wine, Food, Pairing Tips

 Château Lascombes Wine Tasting Notes